 At the corner of Reagan Street and Pine Avenue (10961 Reagan St) in Los Alamitos — the city’s namesake historical plaza, a short walk from the city’s small-town center.

-From 4:00 PM to 7:30 PM, with the tree lighting during the early-evening program.
+Late afternoon into the evening, with the tree lighting during the early-evening program.

 Yes — the event is free and open to the community.